 Certain important shareholder and/or Executive Board resolutions require the approval of the Supervisory Board.
 These include the issuance, acquisition or disposal of shares, amendments to the Articles of Association, dissolution of the Company, certain major co-operations, acquisitions and divestments as well as the remuneration policy for members of the Executive Board.
 The Supervisory Board is the corporate body that resolves on the remuneration of the members of the Executive Board.

-The Supervisory Board consists of seven members.
+The Supervisory Board consists of six members.
 The present composition of the Supervisory Board and further information about its members are provided here.

 The (re-)appointment schedule confirms for each Supervisory Board member when his/her term ends and whether he/she is eligible for re-appointment (under Downloads).